'Fin-de-Siecle': December 2022, On the Rag Gallery

 Featured on, The Guardian, The Face, DAZED, Perfect Magazine, It's Nice That, The Brit Cult Podcast , i-D, HERO

 Corbin Shaw (b.1998) is a British artist based in Bethnal Green, East London.
-Originally from Sheffield, Corbin explores ideas of masculinity through the medium of textiles, known for his unique take on the St George's cross, where he hijacks the stereotypes associated with the flag with text, sometimes messages of support and love, sometimes satirical takes on the 'Englishman' when finished, they form a witty take on the ever-recognisable symbol.
+Originally from Sheffield, Corbin explores ideas of masculinity through the medium of textiles.
+Best known for his unique take on the St George's cross.

 Using his upbringing in a South Yorkshire ex-mining town Corbin investigate's masculinity and how that was defined to him growing up.
-Breaking stigma's and stereotypes through his re-imagination of masculine 'icons' and objects.
+Breaking stigmas and stereotypes through his re-imagination of masculine 'icons' and objects.
 The artist pays homage to the people and places that have shaped his northern identity – the pub, football pitches and boxing gyms.
+Corbin’s artwork rose to particular prominence in 2022 with collaborations with Levis, Women’s Aid and cover’s for EXIT, Circle Zero Eight and Perfect Magazine as well as features in The Face, Dazed and Metal Magazine.